Using VLM Reasoning to Constrain Task and Motion Planning: Methodology

 \subsubsection{Visual reasoning with VLMs}

 \method's visual reasoning module (VRM) leverages the common-sense visual and spatial reasoning capabilities of VLMs to foresee potential downward refinement failures and infer necessary planning constraints in advance.
-As shown in~\cref{fig:architecture}, this module takes four inputs, which condition each step of prompting: symbolic specifications of the problem and domain in PDDL, an image of the initial state of the scene, a text-based representation of the scene, and an example of a compliant output.
+This module takes five inputs, which condition each step of prompting: symbolic specification of the problem and domain in PDDL, an image of the initial state of the scene, a text-based geometric representation of the scene, a grasp specification, and an example of a compliant output.
+The grasp specification is a short natural-language description of how grasps and approach poses are sampled in the downstream streams-based grounding.
 Its output is a Python program which encodes the necessary task-level planning constraints to avoid downward refinement failures.

-The VRM consists of a 4-step prompting procedure, as described in~\cref{fig:prompting}.
-The first step is scene interpretation: from the inputs, generate a description of the scene in natural language.
-Intuitively, this forces the VLM to interpret the scene in a semantically meaningful way.
-In the second step, the VLM is asked to identify potential downward refinement issues and describe the necessary constraints to mitigate them in \textit{natural language.} Then, the third prompt asks the VLM to encode these constraints formally as a Python program, using Z3's API.
-The final step is proofreading, in which we simply ask the model to examine the output and ensure it is syntactically compliant and semantically consistent with the natural language description produced by the second prompt.
-A paraphrased example of a constraint script generated by the VRM which blocks items from being picked out of or placed into closed containers is shown in~\cref{fig:constraints_example}.